HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is my attempt to add a touch sensor to the final record player with the speaker.)

 I have successfully created a working record player with a motor and speaker.
 However, I now need to work on the input touch sensors that will trigger it to turn on and play the song.

+After some more research and prototyping, I have successfully found a reliable option that plays the speaker when a sensor is triggered.
+More details about this process in the 'touch sensor testing' section.

 ### Construction of Wooden Room ###